 Focus on your business objectives first

-Your strategy with regard to the social media should be careful to avoid putting the cart (social media) before the horse (your business).
-Instead, consider what your top three business objectives are, and use the social media to drive those objectives, rather than the other way around.
+Your strategy with regard to social media marketing for small business should be careful to avoid putting the cart (social media) before the horse (your business).
+Instead, consider what your top three business objectives are, and use social media to drive those objectives, rather than the other way around.
 Don’t just try to achieve a presence on social media – use the specific platform frequented by your target audience to help you acquire 25% more leads this year, for instance.